|

 PLM 2025-35

 Global corporations have high-level business and geographical requirements for PLM that need very complex, structured solutions.
 Over the years, the complexity of that effort leads each company to generate its own methodologies based on what is found to work best.
 This effort embodies many man-years of experience and learning that have never been shared or re-used.
-Thousands of different implementations around the world with locked-in knowledge, possibly because the advanced aspects of PLM are so difficult to explain and compare.
+Thousands of different implementations around the world with locked-in knowledge - possibly because the advanced aspects of PLM are so difficult to explain and compare.
 The solution is very simple.
 Take a number of user implementations that have each developed in their own random way, in response to their different business drivers and technical competences.
 Array them in parallel, and we find that their strengths and weaknesses are in different areas.
 Where one implementation has a weakness, others will have strengths - so the 'weaker' implementation gets a problem solution for free, immediately.
 And that same implementation will have strengths that the others will use.
 Not only does this resolve a wide range of specific problems and issues for the direct participants, but it builds the kernel of an industry-wide Body of Knowledge that can be used worldwide, for right-first-time adoption and as the basis for a future PLM Profession. |

 |